Uberi/University-Notes/ECON101/ECON101.md

 Demand
 ------

 Supply and demand are very common terms in economics - they are the forces that make the markets work.
-Microeconomics is the study of supply demand, and market equilibrium.
+Microeconomics is the study of supply, demand, and market equilibrium.

 A **market** is a group of buyers and sellers of a particular good or service, and an arrangement where they can get information and do business with each other.
 Supply and demand describes the behaviour of people as they interact in markets.